tebohonthako/my-calculator/README.md

  - subtraction
  - multiplication and
  - division.
- - The app will has a user interface with buttons and input fields to facilitate user interaction.
+ - The app has a user interface with buttons and input fields to facilitate user interaction.